AbdulShahzeb/ros-tictactoe-ur/README.md

 Grid erasing functionality between games could be added in Version 2.0 to enable fully autonomous multi-game sessions.
 This would require an end-effector fitted with a whiteboard eraser.

 The perception pipeline could also support dynamic grid detection for various whiteboard sizes and orientations.

+### External Factors Analysis

+**Lighting Conditions**

+The current HSV-based color detection is sensitive to ambient lighting variations, which can cause detection failures in environments with inconsistent illumination, shadows, or colored lighting.
+Version 2.0 should implement adaptive thresholding that adjusts HSV ranges based on real-time analysis of lighting conditions.
+Integrating an LED ring light could provide consistent illumination regardless of environmental conditions.
+A more robust approach would employ a lightweight CNN trained on diverse lighting conditions, making the system resilient to lighting changes.

+**Marker Variability**

+Different whiteboard marker brands exhibit significant color variation even within the same nominal color (e.g., "blue" markers range from cyan to navy).
+The current system requires manual recalibration when markers are changed.
+Version 2.0 should implement marker color profiling at startup where users present each marker to the camera for automatic HSV threshold computation.
+For maximum robustness, a color-agnostic approach using shape detection (X vs O geometry) combined with any contrasting color against the white background would eliminate marker dependency entirely.

+**Marker Deterioration**

+Markers dry out over extended use, producing inconsistent line widths and colors that may fall outside detection thresholds.
+Version 2.0 could implement line quality assessment during drawing by analysing the warped grid image in real-time—if drawn lines appear too faint, the system could automatically request marker replacement.
+It could also explore predictive maintenance by tracking usage metrics (duration, drawing distance, etc.) and alert operators when marker approaches replacement intervals.

+**Scalability and Deployment**

+Deploying the system across different robot models, camera configurations, or game variations requires extensive recalibration and code modification.
+Version 2.0 should implement a modular configuration system using YAML parameter files for all hardware-specific values (camera intrinsics, robot offsets, marker colors, grid dimensions).
+A web-based configuration interface could guide non-expert users through setup by automatically detecting connected hardware and running calibration procedures.
+Supporting additional games beyond tic-tac-toe would require abstracting the game logic into a framework where new rule sets can be defined without modifying core system components.

 ### Novelty, Creativity, and Effectiveness